PynaPavani/AudiotoTextSummarizerApp/README.md

 ## Usage

-1. Place your audio files in the designated input folder.
+1. Place your audio files in the designated input folder and upload it in streamlit app for summarization.
 2. Run the script to process the audio and generate the summaries.

 ```bash